Dharshana-1511/Amazon-Automation-Framework/README.md

-# Amazon Product Search Automation – Selenium Java
+# Amazon Product Search Automation using Java Selenium

 📌 Objective
 This project automates a basic e-commerce workflow on **Amazon** using **Selenium WebDriver with Java**.